 As long as you are in Chapter 13, you require the Court’s permission to borrow money, buy and sell property, and do other things relating to your finances which will require additional attorney fees.
-Because you get your discharge faster in Chapter 7, you can start rebuilding your credit and your life sooner.
+Because you get your discharge much faster in Chapter 7, you can start rebuilding your credit and your life sooner.

 I graduated from Duke University and the University of Florida College of Law.